6r17/madtypes/README.md

 - It renders natively to `JSON`, facilitating data serialization and interchange.

 - The library also includes a `schema()` function that generates JSON-Schema representations based on class definitions.

-To use madtypes, install it with pip using pip3 install madtypes.
-The library requires Python 3.9 or later.